/

 Red Ocean vs. Blue Ocean.
 A Practical Guideline on Your Business Strategy

-This concept of the blue and red ocean was first introduced by Renée Mauborgne and Chan Kim in the early 2000s.
+They were introduced by Renée Mauborgne and Chan Kim in the early 2000s.
 They published a book under the name Blue Ocean Strategy that was expanded and updated 5 years ago.
+They aimed to bring some clarity to the types of market spaces, especially during a new project launch

 Based on real-life studies, the book provides insights into business strategies called blue and red oceans.
 The authors cover such fundamental issues as creating demand, facing competition, and even conducting market analysis.